Francisco Vargas (Mexican boxer): Early career

 Vargas made his professional debut in March 2010, beating Daniel Calzada by unanimous decision.

 In March 2012, Vargas signed a promotional contract with Golden Boy Promotions.
-“I’m extremely excited to be a part of the Golden Boy Promotions family,” said Vargas.
-“I know they have the resources to lead me to championship level and expand my fan base throughout Mexico and the United States.
-I look forward to making them proud.”
-“It’s an honor to add another former Olympian to the Golden Boy Promotions roster,” said Oscar de la Hoya, president of Golden Boy.
-“Boxing will never grow if we don’t keep bringing in new blood, and I’m confident Francisco will be an important player in the sport for many years to come.”

 On March 31, 2012, Vargas made his debut under the Golden Boy banner with a third-round TKO of Carlos Martinez, kicking off a busy year that saw him add six more wins to his record.
 In January 2013, Vargas faced veteran Ira Terry, knocking him out in just two rounds.
 On May, Vargas stopped Cristian Arrazola in three rounds.
 Vargas stepped up to the plate once again on August 9, 2013, when he met fellow unbeaten fighter Brandon Bennett for the NABF and WBO Intercontinental super featherweight titles.
 Vargas won both belts by nearly shutting Bennett out over 10 rounds.

 On December 13, 2013, Vargas won all 10 rounds in a decision victory over formerworld title challenger Jerry Belmontes.
 On March 8, he made his first appearance of 2014, as he defeated Puerto Rico's Abner Cotto via unanimous decision.
 From there, Vargas fought on the Canelo Álvarez vs. Erislandy Lara undercard and delivered a thrilling KO victory over Puerto Rican legend and former world champion Juan Manuel Lopez.
 He followed that up with another knockout in Mexico against Genaro Camargo.
 In 2015, Vargas headlined his first HBO event against prospect Will Tomlinson in San Antonio on HBO Latino.
 Vargas made scored his third knockout victory in a row with an eighth-round TKO.